LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

 Dependencies
 ==================

-The RAJA Performance Suite has several dependencies that are required based on how you want to build and use it.
-The RAJA Performance Suite Git repository has submodules that contain these dependencies.
-We recommend using the submodules which are pinned to specific versions of those libraries for most usage.
+The RAJA Performance Suite has several dependencies that are required, and which are contained in the Suite submodules.
+For most usage, we recommend using the submodules which are pinned to specific versions of those libraries for each branch/release.

 The most important dependencies are: